AntonSol919/linkspace/basics.md

 :::

 Packets carrying data are transmitted, and using the `IP address` they eventually reach their destination; a computer such as you're using right now.
-On the computer an application is listening for packets with a specific `port` to be received.
+On the computer an application is running that looks for packets with a specific `port` to arrive.

 In transit, a packet can get lost or corrupted.
-Consequently, packets don't arrive in the order they were sent.
+The result is that packets don't arrive in the order they were sent.
-By adding a sequence number, we can reorder them at the destination.
+By adding a sequence number, the destination can verify all packets have arrived and reorder them to fit the order they were sent at.

 I imagine the prototype internet was first discovered when it was realized that packet SEQUENCE IDs are unavoidable complexity to transmit between two places without losing data, and that consequently the physical route each packet takes is irrelevant.